 Videos.
 Embedded videos appear throughout the text.
 Use the video controls on the video player to navigate.
 There is also a text version available that can be accessed by clicking the Read Text Version link.

 Investigations.
-You can further explore concepts of Texas government by examining primary sources, historical artifacts, video, and audio resources.
+If your webtext has Investigations, you can further explore concepts of Texas government by examining primary sources, historical artifacts, video, and audio resources.
 The questions on Investigations are resettable, and each question has its own individual “Save” button, which provides a two-step process that lets you change your mind, or change your response if you select a response unintentionally.

 It is important to note the “Save” button MUST be clicked for each question in order to save each answer when you finish selecting their response.
 In other words, clicking “Save” on one response will only save that response.
 Question types include, multiple choice questions, response boards, short answer questions, and polls.